randito/mad_props/README.md

 The _key_ property identifies a MadProp object.
 If and when caching is introduced, it will use this unique identifier.

-The _base_ property identifies the parent to inherit from.
+The _proto_ property identifies the parent to inherit from.
 When getting a property, we look at the object to see if it has that property.
-If not, we use the _base_ pointer to see if the parent has it.
+If not, we use the _proto_ pointer to see if the parent has it.
 We do this recursively up the inheritance tree.

 We setting a property, we simply set the property on that object.
 Now,